Swing, then miss it: MLB pitchers could bat for final time

 Sure, a few pitchers might get an at-bat here and there, maybe in extra innings when teams run out of position players.

-So who knows, maybe the Hall of Fame will get the bat Framber Valdez uses when he starts Game 5 for Houston.
-The Braves plan a bullpen game, so it’s possible none of their pitchers will hit.
+So who knows, maybe the Hall of Fame will get the bat Braves pitcher Tucker Davidson used in Game 5.
+He struck out on three pitches in the second inning Sunday night, shortly after Houston starter Framber Valdez fanned, and both were pulled in the third.

-“To be honest with you, the last time that I hit was in the regular season in San Diego, I thought I was done hitting,” Valdez said through a translator Saturday.
+“To be honest with you, the last time that I hit was in the regular season in San Diego, I thought I was done hitting,” Valdez said through a translator a day earlier.

 “Fourteen or 15 was the last time that I hit regularly in a league.
 I liked to hit in that era,” he said.
 “It’s a little bit different hitting as a pitcher here in the big leagues.
 So I still like hitting in softball back home in the Dominican, but hitting as a major league pitcher, I don’t like it.”